Security First Credit Union Listed by incransom Ransomware Group

 Security First Credit Union is the largest locally-based credit union in the Rio Grande Valley, focusing on providing financial services for the community.
 They offer a variety of products including savings and checking accounts, loans, mortgages, and mobile banking solutions.
 Their target clients are individuals and families in the Rio Grande Valley looking for accessible banking options and support.
 The credit union emphasizes community involvement and member benefits, aiming to enhance financial literacy through workshops and education programs.

-On August 25, 2025, Security First Credit Union appeared on the leak site of the incransom ransomware group after internal files were exfiltrated during a ransomware attack.
+On August 25, 2025, Security First Credit Union appeared on the leak site of the incransom ransomware group in a listing claiming internal files were exfiltrated during a ransomware attack.
 The credit union, the largest locally based institution in Texas’s Rio Grande Valley, serves thousands of individuals and families with everyday banking, loans, mortgages, and mobile services.
 While the exact number of affected members remains unknown, anyone who has ever opened an account, applied for a loan, or used their mobile banking app could have personal information now in attackers’ hands.

 Public reporting indicates that incransom listed Security First Credit Union on its dark-web blog and began publishing samples of stolen data.
 The exposed material consists of internal files exfiltrated during the ransomware incident.
 No confirmed total of impacted customer records has been released, and the credit union has not yet issued a public statement detailing the precise data types involved.
 Available reporting describes the breach as part of a classic ransomware pattern: encryption of systems followed by data theft and extortion demands.